-The new year is a great time to get your financial house in order, and 2024 brings with it a whole slate of changes to retirement plans that could make it easier for you to save for retirement or an emergency and pay off student debt.
+The new year is a great time to get your financial house in order.
+And there are some big changes in the savings landscape that could make it easier for you to save for retirement or an emergency and pay off student debt.

-• Defined contribution retirement plans would be able to add an emergency savings account giving participants penalty-free access to funds.
+- Defined contribution retirement plans can add an emergency savings account giving participants penalty-free access to funds.

-• Older workers will be able to contribute more to their 401(k)s and other qualified retirement accounts.
+- Older workers can contribute more to their 401(k)s and other qualified retirement accounts.

-• Required minimum distributions (RMDs) from workplace Roth 401(k)s will become a thing of the past.
+- Required minimum distributions (RMDs) from workplace Roth 401(k)s are a thing of the past.

-• Employers will be allowed to reward student loan payments by employees with matching contributions into their retirement accounts.
+- Employers can reward student loan payments by employees with matching contributions into their retirement accounts.

-• And rolling over unused funds in a 529 college savings plan to a Roth IRA just got a whole lot easier.
+- And rolling over unused funds in a 529 college savings plan to a Roth IRA is easier.

 Taken together, these adjustments can help with retirement planning and provide a boost to your savings.
 Here are the details.